cnaslain/pwm_mosfet_GPIO_17/README.md

 ## Software

 I've just modified the following stuffs on the python script:
+- remove all battery-related code (unused)
-- new log file for the data output, so I can read them with a LUA script in Domoticz
+- new log file for the debug and fan speed output, so I can read them with a LUA script in Domoticz

 I've also added a new simple systemd service.